YoussefSalama4/The-React-Quiz/README.md

 # The-React-Quiz

-The **React Quiz** is a quiz application built with React, utilizing the `useReducer` hook to manage all the app's states.
+The **React Quiz** is a quiz application built with React, utilizing the `useReducer` hook to manage all the app's states and `contextAPI` to share the state globally to all components.

 ## Features